Authentication Methods & Creating an API Key

 What is an Authentication Method?

 An Authentication Method is the mechanism that a human or machine uses to prove they are who they say they are in order to access a service.
-In our case we're talking about accessing secrets.
+In our case we're talking about accessing secrets and other sensitive data.
 Workloads and humans interact with Akeyless using various methods including the web console, browser extension, CLI, or SDKs.

-There is an extensive range of plugins and integrations as well and there are a wide range of authentication methods that can be used together with role-based access controls in order to ensure clients are granted access to the specific secrets they need.
+There is a wide range of authentication methods that can be used together with role-based access controls in order to ensure clients are granted access to the specific secrets they need.

 In this example, we will demonstrate creating a simple API Key.